mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 * Obtain AWS certificate as given [here](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html)
 * Add the certificates and 443 access to the LB listener.
   * Update listener TCP->443 to **TLS->443** and point to the certificate of domain name that belongs to your cluster.
+* Forward TLS->443 listner traffic to target group that corresponds to lisner on port 80.
+This is because after TLS termination the protocol is HTTP so we must point LB to HTTP port of ingress controller.
 * Set proxy protocol in LB targets.
 Without setting this your Keycloak will return "http://.."
 URLs instead of "https:// .."
   * Go to AWS "Target Groups" tabs
   * You should see one of your instances pointing to LB.
 Select the instance.